Murdered in Maly Trostinec

 The Austrian victims of the Shoa in Belarus

-Nowhere were so many Austrian victims of the Shoa murdered by National Socialists as in Maly Trostinec, Belarus.
-Still, this spot near Minsk is barely known in Austria and has not yet been anchored as a place of annihilation in Austria’s collective memory.
+Nowhere else were so many Austrian victims of the Shoa murdered by National Socialists as in Maly Trostinec, Belarus.
+Yet, this spot near Minsk is barely known in Austria and has not yet been anchored as a place of annihilation in Austria’s collective memory.

 This publication is available at ERSTE Foundation Library.